 Going beyond the seasonings, you can also add salmon to classic Asian dishes.
 Fried rice, white rice, sushi, miso soup, curry, or egg noodles are great places to start with.

-What Drink Goes Well With Asian Salmon Recipes?
+What Drink Goes Well With?

 Sparkling wines such as white or rosé are the most popular choices for pairing with Asian salmon recipes.
 Japanese-based dishes will mesh well with something subtly sweet, like Pinot Noir, sake, or fino sherry.
 Indian dishes might call for white wine such as dry riesling, pinot gris, or a simple rosé like Grenache.